TAKE NOTE: Celebrate the Launch of the Heart of Huntingdon Campaign

 The following information will guide you through the undergraduate admission and financial aid application processes:

 - Complete the process of applying for admission as outlined on the Traditional Admission page.
 Follow the steps indicated for your undergraduate status (freshman, transfer, special, or other) to complete your application.
-NOTE: If you receive an offer of admission for the following fall term by December 1 of the year prior and believe you are eligible for Honors Scholarship or Presidential Fellows consideration, you must complete the appropriate scholarship form and submit it online.
-The deadline for Honors Scholarship consideration is December 1.
+NOTE: If you receive an offer of admission for the following fall term by December 1 of the year prior and believe you are eligible for Presidential Scholars consideration, you must complete the appropriate scholarship form and submit it online.

-- Complete the Free Application for Federal Student Aid (FAFSA) at http://fafsa.ed.gov as soon as possible after October 1 of the year prior to fall term enrollment.
-(For example, for fall 2022 enrollment, begin the process October 1, 2021.)
+- Complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov as soon as it becomes available for 2024.
+Because of comprehensive federal changes to the Free Application for Federal Student Aid (FAFSA) and the processes and terminology associated with that application through the FAFSA Simplification Act, we anticipate the FAFSA will be available in December 2023 for students who are applying for admission for Fall 2024.
 The Huntingdon Title IV code is 001019.
 By including the College code, Huntingdon will receive the results automatically.

-- Explore local financial aid sources with your high school, community, church, or employers and check out no-cost Internet scholarship search engines, such as http://www.finaid.org, http://www.fastweb.com, and http://www.collegeanswer.com.
+- Explore local financial aid sources with your high school, community, church, or employers and check out no-cost Internet scholarship search engines, such as http://www.finaid.org, or http://www.fastweb.com.
 In general, Huntingdon does not encourage the use of scholarship services that require fees.

-- After Huntingdon receives the report generated from your FAFSA, known as the Student Aid Report (SAR), your financial aid offer will be prepared.
-You will be considered for all forms of aid for which you are eligible (note that some scholarships, such as Honors Scholarships or Alumni Legacy Grants, have separate application procedures and/or deadlines and will only be included on your offer once the Office of Student Financial Services is notified by the Office of Admission or the Office of College and Alumni Relations that you have received these awards).
+- After Huntingdon receives the report generated from your FAFSA, your financial aid offer will be prepared.
+You will be considered for all forms of aid for which you are eligible (note that some scholarships, such as Merit Scholarships or Hawk Grants, have separate application procedures and/or deadlines and will only be included on your offer once the Office of Student Financial Services is notified by the Office of Admission that you have received these awards).
 Huntingdon financial aid award letters are mailed starting in February.
 Estimates are given upon request and after completion of the FAFSA.

 - When you receive your financial aid offer, accept or decline each component of the offer, sign the offer, and return it to the Office of Student Financial Services.
 NOTE: Be sure you complete applications for components of your aid offer such as loans, the Alabama Student Grant application, and other programs as applicable by the deadlines necessary.